BHP Launches $38.8 Billion Takeover Bid For Rival Anglo American - UrduPoint

 Anglo American announced this year plans to cut thousands of jobs across its platinum business, which was hit hard by low metal prices.

+Dan Coatsworth, investment analyst at AJ Bell, said Anglo American was "a sitting duck" after its shares sharply fell last year.

+"That provided an opportunity for a larger rival to pounce on the business, taking a long-term view that its assets have considerable value and any short-term operational issues can be fixed," he said.

-BHP has signalled in recent years its growing appetite for copper, an increasingly in-demand metal that is poised to play a key role in global energy transitions.
+BHP has signalled in recent years its growing appetite for copper, an increasingly in-demand metal that is playing a key role in global energy transitions.

 The International Energy Agency lists copper -- commonly used in electrical wiring -- as of "high importance" for the development of solar panels, electricity networks, electric vehicles and rechargeable batteries.